QAnon: Attempts to overturn the 2020 U.S. election

-As allegations of voting fraud spread further after Trump lost the election, QAnon followers supported the efforts of Trump's legal team to overturn the election through multiple lawsuits and submitted conspiracy theories of their own.
+QAnon followers supported the efforts of Trump's legal team to overturn the election through multiple lawsuits and submitted conspiracy theories of their own.
 They theorized that voting machines made by Dominion Voting Systems had deleted millions of votes for Trump.
-This was repeated on a segment on the far-right cable news outlet One America News Network, and Trump tweeted the segment to his followers.
-The Cybersecurity and Infrastructure Security Agency announced that the election was "the most secure in American history", with "no evidence that any voting system deleted or lost votes, changed votes or was in any way compromised".
+This was repeated on the far-right cable news outlet One America News Network, and Trump tweeted the segment to his followers.

 One specific QAnon-affiliated conspiracy theory, known as Italygate and pushed in the last weeks of Trump's presidency, alleged that the American election had been rigged using technology from the United States Embassy in Rome with the help of an Italian hacker, an Italian general and the Vatican.

+Several elected leaders, including Congresswoman Marjorie Taylor Greene and Arizona House Election Chairwoman Kelly Townsend were well known QAnon adherents before the 2020 election and who helped lead attempts to overturn the election in the aftermath.
+In June 2020, Townsend posted a QAnon video with a flaming "Q" to her social media and followed high-profile QAnon accounts.
+Some local Arizona politics reporters have referred to Townsend as the QAnon Queen of the Legislature.

 Based on a misinterpretation of the District of Columbia Organic Act of 1871 by the sovereign citizen movement, according to which it transformed the federal government into a corporation and rendered illegitimate every president elected thereafter, some QAnon followers claimed that the 18th president (Ulysses S. Grant, in office from 1869 to 1877) was the last legitimate president.
-They believed that Trump would be sworn in as the 19th president on March 4, 2021, the original inauguration date until the Twentieth Amendment changed it to January 20 in 1933, and that he would restore the federal government.
+They believed that Trump would be sworn in as the 19th president on March 4, 2021.
+The original inauguration date until the Twentieth Amendment changed it to January 20 in 1933, and that he would restore the federal government.
 Based on intelligence that an identified but undisclosed militia group might attempt an attack on the Capitol on that date, the U.S. Capitol Police issued an alert on March 3.
 House leadership subsequently rescheduled a March 4 vote to the previous night to allow lawmakers to leave town.